 At March 31, 2010, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$154.0 million and \$90.3 million, respectively, which expire at various dates beginning in 2011 and continuing through 2030.
 The net operating loss carryforwards include approximately \$10.0 million resulting from employee exercises of non-qualified stock options or disqualifying dispositions, the tax benefits of which, when realized, will be accounted for as an addition to additional paid-in capital rather than as a reduction of the provision for income taxes.
 In addition, at March 31, 2010, the Company had research and development credit carryforwards for federal and state tax reporting purposes of approximately \$1.7 million and \$2.9 million, respectively.
 The federal credit carryforwards will expire at various dates beginning in 2011 and continuing through 2030, while the California credits will carry forward indefinitely.
-Under applicable tax laws, the amount of and benefits from net operating losses and credits that can be carried forward may be impaired or limited in certain circumstances.
-Events which may cause limitations in the amount of net operating loss carryforwards that the Company may utilize in any one year include, but are not limited to, a cumulative ownership change of more than 50% over a three year period.
+Under applicable tax laws, the amount of and benefits from net operating loss carryforwards that the Company may utilize in any one year include, but are not limited to, a cumulative ownership change of more than 50% over a three year period.